 Having studied Hallyu in both American and Korean universities, I expected to not really come away with any particular feeling other than elation about the fact that my field of study was being highlighted in one of the most respected newspapers in the world.
 So imagine my surprise at being insulted as “less educated” because I am a “loyal fan” of Korean dramas, or what the WSJ calls, “soap operas.”

-I’ve been watching them since I was in high school, throughout college and studying abroad (which I attended for free, by the way), and now as a post-grad.
+I’ve been watching them since I was in high school, throughout college and studying abroad, and now as a post-grad.
 But the Wall Street Journal quotes a study then lets it hang as fact without further discussing it at all throughout the rest of the article, insinuating that I’m uneducated because I’m currently binge watching “She Was Pretty,” a 16-episode show about a childhood friends who don’t recognize one another after they’ve been separated for nearly 20 years.

 Also on KultScene: K-Dramas as a Window into the Realities of Korean Society